 Since Polk County Public Schools had a 2 week delayed start in August 2020, all students should receive a minimum of $68 on a P-EBT Card or existing SNAP card.

 This is a statewide program, not just limited to Polk County.
 In all other counties in Florida, you would need to check the list of schools below for more information.
 If your child already receives free or reduced lunch, either through the application or their entire school, AND you were enrolled in an eligible virtual learning program, you should be eligible.
 (We cover Polk County, Florida and do not know specifics for other counties).

 Remember, ONLY STUDENTS NOT ATTENDING IN-PERSON LEARNING ON CAMPUS will be eligible.

 How do I know if my student or school is eligible?

 Click here to check the list of Florida Schools Participating in the National School Lunch Program.
 Look for the blue button that says “National Schools Lunch Program Schools.”

-Are homeschool or private school students eligible for P-EBT benefits?
+Are homeschool, private school, or Florida Virtual School (FLVS) students eligible for P-EBT benefits?